aubreyfern/maze/Josh's README.md

 Implemented multiplayer features to level 1 & 2
 11/24/18:
-Added Multiplayer to tutorial and added chat features to each level
+Added Multiplayer to tutorial and added chat features to each level 11/26/18:
+Worked on bugs related to chat server and multiplayer running at the same time